dwainscheeren/dwains-lovelace-dashboard/docs/getting-started/installation.md

 There will be a new icon (a D icon) in your left sidebar.

+*If you don't see a D icon in your left sidebar something went wrong.
+Please check your HA error log and ask for support on the HA forum or on my [Discord Server](https://discord.gg/7yt64uX).*

 ## Step 5 - Configure Dwains Dashboard

 To configure/build the dashboard you need to edit the files in the folder `dwains-dashboard/configs/`.
 When you open these file you see some examples commented-out, only uncomment the lines you want to use!
 If you want to know how you need to configure these files, go to the [Configure Dwains Dashboard](../configuration/index.md) page.